Unchanted/JSlider/README.md

 # How to use it

-clone the repo and run the index.html file in dist folder :)
+clone the repo and run the index.html file which is in dist folder :)

 ---